 The arts once represented Islamic tradition as much as theology and law, but today the arts have sadly been neglected.
 In an age when Muslims increasingly feel compelled to clarify, and even defend, their faith, can we rely again on the arts to communicate the beauty and truth of revelation?

 As human beings committed to diverse worldviews, how do we learn to navigate the fact that our neighbors have beliefs and values that differ from ours?
 Is agreement necessary in order for there to be peace?
 Or is there a way for us to value difference without compromising on our own most deeply held beliefs?
 Are there certain beliefs that are incompatible with peaceful co-existence?
 In this lecture, Jeffery Long will explore a way to...

 Two, very different contemporary characters discover romance in a dramatic reading of best-selling novel The Forty Rules of Love by acclaimed Moroccan theater, voice, film, and TV performer and translator Hassan El Jai (recently performed at Form Mason in SF).
 Elif Shafak’s novel follows the lives of a Jewish-American housewife and a Sufi Muslim based in Amsterdam and the unlikely love they develop for each other.
-El Jai&r
+El Jai’s adaptation transforms...

-Saturday, January 16, 2016 (All day) to Sunday, March 20, 2016 (All day)
+Saturday, January 16th 2016 to Sunday, March 20th 2016